 1. Module code: B19TVK12E

-2. Title: INTERNATIONAL ECONOMICS
+2. Title: International Economics

 3. Credit points: 7

-4. Start term: spring
+4. Start term: Fall

-5. Module leader: TAMÁS SEBESTYÉN, DR.
+5. Module leader: Norbert Szabó

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

-Pre-requisite none
+Pre-requisite Microeconomics, macroeconomics

-Programme restrictions BSc Business Administration and Management
+Programme restrictions BSc in Tourism and Catering

-Level restrictions 5
+Level restrictions UG

-Other restrictions or requirements It is recommended to take this module once Microeconomics and Macroeconomics modules are passed.
+Other restrictions or requirements -

-8. Aims: •
+7. | Aims:

 The module aims to introduce the most important areas of international economics in a comprehensive perspective.
 The course provides introduction to the theory of trade and trade policy as well as the policy practices.
-It is also an important aim to analyse the macroeconomic theories when international economic relationships are considered as an inherent part of these models.
+It is also an important aim to analyze the macroeconomic theories when international economic relationships are considered as an inherent part of these models.
 The second half of the module is devoted to issues of international finance.

-- 1. assess and compare different concepts of international trade and income distribution - 2. critically evaluate the possible aims and tools of trade policy - 3. explain possible effects of trade policies on income distribution and economic welfare - 4. explain the main factors in relation to exchange rate movements - 5. apply model-based thinking - 6. positively contribute to group (team) work - 7. effectively formulate their ideas verbally - 8. conclude small-scale research results
+- 1. develop critical understanding of the competing concepts of international trade and income distribution - 2. critically evaluate the possible aims and tools of trade policy - 3. explain possible effects of trade policies on income distribution and economic welfare - 4. contrast the role of the foreign exchange market and the main factors in relation to exchange rate movements